-An important first step in planning is to figure out where you currently stand financially.
+An important first step is to figure out where you currently stand financially.
 Evaluate your budget to determine where your money is going and what money you’ll have coming in during retirement.

 Compare Pre- and Post-Retirement Budgets

 If you need to save more to make your post-retirement budget stack up, a little extra can go a long way.
-For example, a one percentage point 401(k) contribution increase for someone earning $50,000 annually would translate to a pay reduction of only $9.61 a week.
+For example, a one percent 401(k) contribution increase for someone earning $50,000 annually would translate to a pay reduction of only $9.61 a week.

 Consult a Financial Professional

-There are several formulas to decide how much you should save.
-Many financial planners recommend that you save 10 to 15 percent of your income (including employer contributions) for retirement, if you start saving in your 20s.3 Others say you’ll need at least $1 million to retire comfortably.
+Many financial planners recommend saving 10 to 15 percent of your income (including employer contributions) for retirement, if you start saving in your 20s.3 Others say you’ll need at least $1 million to retire comfortably.

-One easy-to-use formula is the 4 Percent Rule of Thumb.
-It seeks to provide a steady income stream to the retiree while also maintaining an account balance that keeps income flowing through retirement.
-This formula helps you determine the amount you will need to have saved to generate the retirement income you want by dividing your desired annual retirement income by 4 percent.
+One easy-to-use formula is the Four Percent Rule.
+It seeks to provide steady income to the retiree while also maintaining an account balance to keep income flowing through retirement.
+This formula helps determine the amount you will need to generate the retirement income you want by dividing your desired annual retirement income by four percent.

 For example, if you want to generate $80,000 per year, your retirement nest egg would need to be about $2 million.
-This assumes a 5 percent return on investments (after taxes and inflation), no additional retirement income (i.e., Social Security) and a lifestyle similar to the one you would be living at the time you retire.4*
+This assumes a five percent return on investments, no additional retirement income (i.e., Social Security) and a lifestyle similar to the one you would be living at the time you retire.4**

-No matter which benchmark you use, a trusted financial professional can help you vet your plan and determine an appropriate strategy so your savings align with the life you envision in retirement.
+No matter which benchmark you use, a trusted financial professional can help vet your plan and determine an appropriate strategy so your savings align with your retirement vision.

 1 https://www.ssa.gov/pubs/EN-05-10147.pdf – January 2018